Pima-IT-Makerspace/.github/profile/README.md

+<h1>Welcome!</h1>

 Through the IoT Makerspace project, we will design, develop, and operationalize a functional IoT-driven smart home environment within a compact space.
-The project focuses on integrating various IoT devices, demonstrating their functionalities and security vulnerabilities and creating an interactive learning space for educational purposes.
+The project focuses on integrating various IoT devices, demonstrating their functionalities and security vulnerabilities, and creating an interactive learning space for educational purposes.